melange-re/melange-re.github.io/docs/how-to-guides.md

 directly convertible to make them work with Melange.

-For this reason, the recommendation is to migrate libraries at a time where they were compatible with past versions of ReScript, for example v9 or at least v10.
+For this reason, the recommendation is to migrate libraries at a time where they were compatible with past versions of ReScript, for example v9 (or v10 at most).

 These are the steps to follow: